Best Practices

 Can I reuse this writing in my own policies

 Yes — short quotations and paraphrases are explicitly permitted with attribution.
 For longer reuse (more than 200 words verbatim) please email editorial@policy-suite.com.
-Many uk smes typically use our category writing as the starting point for an internal handbook section then commission a bespoke generation pass through the PolicySuite app to lock in version control, primary-source citations and acknowledgement tracking.
-Bespoke generation typically replaces a £5,000–£15,000 consultancy engagement with a one-off £400 pack — a 12× to 38× cost reduction.
+Many UK SMEs use our category writing as the starting point for an internal handbook section, then generate the controlled version through the PolicySuite app to add version control, primary-source citations and acknowledgement tracking — packs are a one-off £400 rather than a recurring consultancy engagement.

 How do I report an error in a Best Practices article